tatpongkatanyukul/Collaborative/Unit103.md

     * National Commission for the Protection of Human Subjects of Biomedical and Behavior Research ... guidelines
     * Institutional Review Boards (IRBs)

+  * Application of Respect for Persons
+    * Informed Consent
+    * Privacy